cosmoscout/csp-simple-wms-bodies/README.md

 # Simple WMS bodies for CosmoScout VR

-A CosmoSout VR plugin which renders simple spherical celestial bodies with WMS based textures.
+A CosmoSout VR plugin which renders simple spherical celestial bodies using a background surface texture and overlays it with time dependent WMS based textures.
 The bodies are drawn as an ellipsoid with an equirectangular texture.

 ## Configuration